-16 It is clear from the above that there is no definitive answer from literature as to what rate of return should be used to estimate the net return to capital for calculating the value of output for non-market producers.
-However, notwithstanding some differences of view, a rate of return based on, or consistent with, long-term government bond rates seems to be most appropriate for government non-market output at least.
-Such rates are generally observable and align with the opportunity cost for government associated with borrowing money to finance the assets used in production (and also leaving them with no profits after deducting borrowing costs).9
+It is clear from the above that there is no definitive answer from literature as to what rate of return should be used to estimate the net return to capital for calculating the value of output for non-market producers.
+However, notwithstanding some differences of view, a rate of return based on, or consistent with, government bond rates for government at least seems to be most appropriate for government non-market output at least.
+Such rates are generally observable and align with the fact that government do not make profits per se.

-17 One question is should the bond rate be the bond rate(s) underlying the existing stock of government debt, or should it be the rate the government faces for new borrowing?
-As the net
+One question is should the bond rate be the bond rate(s) underlying the existing stock of government debt, or should it be the rate the government faces for new borrowing?
+As the net return to capital represents the opportunity cost for government in using capital in production, it is considered that the latter (i.e. the rate the government faces for new borrowing) is most appropriate conceptually.9